Petrobras enlists 'puffery' defense against U.S. lawsuit -judge

-RIO DE JANEIRO, July 30 (Reuters) - A U.S. judge earlier this month kept alive a lawsuit against Brazil’s Petrobras in part because he doubted the state-led oil company’s contention that some assurances it made about ethics and governance amounted to “mere puffery.”
+RIO DE JANEIRO (Reuters) - A U.S. judge earlier this month kept alive a lawsuit against Brazil’s Petrobras in part because he doubted the state-led oil company’s contention that some assurances it made about ethics and governance amounted to “mere puffery.”

 District Judge Jed Rakoff, of Manhattan federal court, described puffery as a sort of harmless corporate bragging.
 To be defined as puffery, such statements, he wrote, would have to be “too general to cause a reasonable investor to rely upon them.”